 Good friends are generous!
 Good friends give to others for no other reason than we love and appreciate them.

-Qualities of a Good Friend: Fun
+Quality of a Good Friend: Fun

 The fifth quality of what makes a good friend is the ability to have fun together.
 We are all created uniquely, so our sense of humor and what fun looks like is different for different people.
-But finding others to enjoy spending time with and laughing together is life-giving.

 After the devastating losses we experienced during Hurricane Katrina, several friends and I decided to book a girls’ Christian cruise to Mexico.
 It promised to be a few days to have fun and enjoy life.
 We didn’t realize until we got on the ship that the trip wasn’t exactly as we had read in the brochure.
 We decided to approach the trip with a sense of humor and just have fun.